Afghanistan: Taliban claim attack targeting defense minister | DW | 04.08.2021

 The bomb-and-gun attack killed at least eight people and wounded 20.
 The minister was not hurt, but the Taliban warned of more attacks against top officials.

-An attack targeting Afghanistan's acting defense minister's house in Kabul left at least eight people dead and 20 wounded, the Interior Ministry said on Wednesday.
+An attack targeting the Afghan acting defense minister's house in Kabul left at least eight people dead and 20 wounded, the Interior Ministry said on Wednesday.

 Taliban militants claimed responsibility for the attack.
-A Taliban spokesman said more "retaliatory operations" against top government officials were being planned.
+A Taliban spokesman said more attacks against top government officials were being planned.

 The attack comes as the insurgent group presses ahead with an offensive across Afghanistan, seizing several provincial capitals.

+US and Afghan forces have recently intensified airstrikes against the Taliban to push them back.

+Acting Defense Minister Bismillah Mohammadi said in a video released shortly after Tuesday's attack that it would not "have any impact on my willingness to defend my countrymen and my country."

-Since foreign troops began their withdrawal from Afghanistan in May, the Taliban made significant territorial advances, especially in rural Afghanistan.
+Since foreign troops began their withdrawal from Afghanistan in May, the Taliban made significant advances, especially in rural areas of the country.

-On Tuesday, Afghan officials said the Taliban had seized nine out of 10 districts in the southern Lashkar Gah city, the capital of Helman province.
+On Tuesday, Afghan officials said the Taliban had seized nine out of 10 districts in Lashkar Gah, the capital of Helman province.

 Fighting has also been ongoing for days in the Kandahar province and in the western part of the city of Herat, in the west.